 [trigger warning: rape and sexual assault]

-Let’s take a deep look in his eyes and see if there’s not a mirror there.
+Instead of casting him into the outer darkness, let’s take a deep look in his eyes and see if there’s not a mirror there.

 Not reflecting us directly.
 I’m not telling you you’re a rapist.
 No, what I’m saying is more insidious and possibly more disturbing.